- Registered matriculated UW Seattle students

 Sanctions for non-compliance:

-MakerSpace users found in violation of this code of conduct may be asked to present identification to MakerSpace staff; may be subject to a search of backpacks or bags; may be directed to leave the premises and not return to the MakerSpace facilities for the day; and may be reported to University of Washington police.
+MakerSpace users found in violation of this code of conduct may also be asked to present identification to MakerSpace staff; may be subject to a search of backpacks or bags; may be directed to leave the premises and not return to the MakerSpace facilities for the day; and may be reported to University of Washington police.
 Disciplinary or legal action may also be taken in accordance with applicable laws and policies.

 It is the policy of the MakerSpace to maintain an environment appropriate for the protection of equipment and projects and conducive to work.
 Food and covered beverages are allowed in some, but not all, of the space.
 The MakerSpace prohibits the consumption of food while using computers or other electronic technology.
 The MakerSpace reserves the right to ask any user to remove his/her food and/or beverage from the space if in the judgment of the staff it constitutes a violation of this policy.
 In addition, failure to comply with posted restrictions or staff instructions regarding the consumption of food and beverages constitutes a violation of the MakerSpace Code of Conduct.